PhilipGriffith/AHPy/README.md

 The properties used to initialize the Compare class are intended to be accessed directly, along with a few others:

-`Compare.weight`: *float*, the global weight of the Compare object within the hierarchy
+`Compare.global_weight`: *float*, the global weight of the Compare object within the hierarchy

+`Compare.local_weight`: *float*, the local weight of the Compare object within the hierarchy

-`Compare.consistency_ratio`: *float*, the consistency ratio of the Compare object
+`Compare.consistency_ratio`: *float*, the consistency ratio of the Compare object's pairwise comparisons

 `Compare.global_weights`: *dict*, the global weights of the Compare object's elements; each key is an element and each value is that element's computed global weight
 - `{'a': 0.25, 'b': 0.25}`